 BOROUGH (unreadable) AND SURVEYOR

 F.H.
 Clinch was appointed in 1964 to the post of Borough Engineer and Surveyor to the Royal Borough of Kensington and Chelsea, an appointment he took up on April the first, 1965.
-The date on the document is more difficult to decipher, but after some tweaking it appears to be the 14th of April 1969.
+The date on the document is more difficult to decipher, but after some tweaking it appears to be the 14th of April 196(9).
 If the British police was as effective in 1969 as it is now it definitely pins The Madcap Laughs photo shoot date between the 14th and 21st of April 1969 and not autumn as has been said before.
 So the warning more than probably reads as follows:

 The legend goes that Syd Barrett gave the car way to an admirer who happened to like it.
 It is improbable to assume that the wreck stayed on the street for six months without any police intervention.